AnanthaRajuC/anantharajuc.github.io/_posts/2021-08-30-Spring-Boot-Integration-Testing.markdown

 #### Repository Layer Testing

+Repositories are classes or components that encapsulate the logic required to access data sources.
+They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer

 <script src="https://gist.github.com/AnanthaRajuC/9e296dda506d9680cfeb5e8591a8a659.js"></script>

 ---

 #### Service Layer Testing

+Service layer is an architectural pattern, which aims to organize the services, within a service inventory, into a set of logical layers.
+Services that are categorized into a particular layer share functionality.

 <script src="https://gist.github.com/AnanthaRajuC/f9a2dd9181be4107c0f3d464525c1c3c.js"></script>

 ---

 #### Controller Layer Testing

+The Controller layer is the conductor of operations for a request.
+It controls the transaction scope and manages the session related information for the request.
+The controller first dispatches to a command and then calls the appropriate view processing logic to render the response.

 <script src="https://gist.github.com/AnanthaRajuC/160cd6892908f1b225bd1eee7de73c72.js"></script>